Skip to content

 What is the history of the Movement?

 The Movement was established in 1967.
-A small group of people saw a great need to work, support and interact with Cerebal Palsy people.
-It wasn't long before their aim had to be extended to all forms of disabilities due to popular demand.
+A small group of people saw a great need to work, support and interact with people with Cerebal Palsy.
+It wasn't long before their aim had to be extended to people with all forms of disabilities due to popular demand.

-Through the generosity and support, the Movement also extends financial help to the Australian Marist Brothers in Cambodia by contributing yearly to support people with disabilities and land mine injuries.
-The Brothers share the same desire as the Movement by supporting the spiritual and social needs of all our special friends.
+The Movement also extends financial help to the Australian Marist Brothers by contributing to support for people with disabilities and land mine injuries.
+The Brothers share the same desire as the Movement by supporting the spiritual and social needs of all vulnerable people, especially people with disabilities.

 The Movement, although based on Catholic beliefs is truly Ecumenical and all members and people with disabilities are welcomed and respected for their beliefs.